 It builds on a 2014 study on the relationship between walkability and economic productivity in the Melbourne city centre (SGS, 2014).
-The 2014 study measures the density and connectivity of jobs in the Melbourne city centre and examines the relationship to firms' productivity.
+The 2014 study measures the density and connectivity of jobs in Melbourne's city centre and examines the relationship to firms' productivity.

-The density and connectivity of jobs (effective job density, or EJD) in the Auckland city centre is measured and compared with labour productivity here.
+The density and connectivity of jobs (EJD) in the Auckland city centre is measured and compared with labour productivity.
 Connectivity is measured by the walking distance and travel time between jobs incorporating traffic signal delays, pedestrian path types and deviations from a direct path.